jamiealanmassey/godouken/README.md

 ### Features
 - Tools to generate API documentation (based on script comments)
-- Tools to export your HTML-based API documentation to a webserver
+- Tools to export your API documentation to a HTML-based website
 - Settings to customise your pages and documentation project
+- Wholly integrated tool for Godot that lives inside of the editor

 ## Compiling Godouken
 To use Godouken you must first have an understanding of how to compile Godot which you can read [here](https://docs.godotengine.org/en/latest/development/compiling/).